vihoikka/spacerAQ_vh/README.md

 # spacerAQ_vh
 Pipeline for analyzing data in Hoikkala et al. 2020 (submitted to Nature).
 Currently for review purposes only.

 Typical install time: 10 min.
-Typical run time of the pipeline: 2-5 minutes without simulations, one hour with simulations (simulations currently disabled; to enable, uncomment line 264 from spacerpipeline_hoikkala_etal_2020.sh.
-Required operating system: Unix (Linux, MacOS with shell bash.
-Tested only on OSX 10.14.6).
+Typical run time of the pipeline: 2-5 minutes without simulations, one hour with simulations (simulations currently disabled; to enable, uncomment line 264 from spacerpipeline_hoikkala_etal_2020.sh).
+Required operating system: Unix (tested with MacOS 10.14.6 with shell bash).
 Output: several files and folders regarding extracted spacers and their properties.
 Running the pipeline with default settings will reproduce the results presented in the manuscript.
-R scripts will use the generated data to create figures of the manuscript.
+R scripts can be used to recreate figures of the manuscript after data has been generated.

 # Instructions
 The analysis can be run using the pipeline spacerpipeline_hoikkala_etal_2020.sh.